opendocsg/slw-judgments-backfill/2009_SGHC_45/report.md

 issue been made available to the public, whether in Singapore or elsewhere, by written or oral description, by use or in any other way.

-16     In deciding the issue of novelty, Lai Kew Chai J in _Trek Technology (Singapore) Pte Ltd v FE Global Electronics Pte Ltd (No. 2)_ [2005] 3 SLR 389 set out the following guiding principles:
+16     In deciding the issue of novelty, Lai Kew Chai J in _Trek Technology (Singapore) Pte Ltd v FE Global Electronics Pte Ltd (No. 2)_ <span class="citation">[2005] 3 SLR 389</span> set out the following guiding principles:

  (a) the issue is determined by asking whether an invention forms part of the state of the art ;